 1 part Quarts

-TC Glaze 4 – Quite standard metallic gray/black
+Quite a standard metallic gray/black glaze

 1 part Borax-E-Frit-P2953-1